wilsonliaows/docs/workbot/using-dialogs-with-workbot.md

 ![App, action, action data](/assets/images/workbot/workbot-dialogs/app-action-actiondata.png)

-Ensure that the App, Action, and Action data of Post command triggers in any of your recipes are unique across your Workato account.
-Any submit button or submit menu option command should only be mapped to 1 recipe only.
+Ensure that the combination of all 3 **App**, **Action**, and **Action data** of Post command triggers in any of your recipes are unique across your Workato account.
+Any submit button or submit menu option command should only be mapped to 1 recipe.

 For example, the recipe above should be the only recipe in that Workato account to have `github report bug` as its Post command trigger.